ethjs/ethjs-provider-signer/README.md

 The `signTransaction` method is called everytime a payload must be signed.
 It provides the raw transaction data, a handy raw transaction signing method and a callback to be fired.
 The callback must return a single signed alphanumeric hex data payload of the signed raw transaction.

 `ethjs-provider-signer` works well with `ethjs-signer`, a simple module for signing raw transactions.
 You may also bring your own signer from packages like `ethereumjs-signer`.

+Note, the `nonce` and `gasPrice` get auto-filled by default (by using the `getTransactionCount` and `gasPrice` RPC calls).
+However, if these properties are specified in the raw tx object, the raw tx object props will override the default `nonce` and `gasPrice` values provided.

 ## Contributing